 How to Design your Dream Life

-Before designing your dream life, it’s important to become clear on what you don’t want for a dream life.
-This is a simple exercise which I had learnt from Muchelle B’s Skillshare class, and it will help you stay away from the toxic habits that are sabotaging your success.
+Before designing your dream life, it’s important to become clear about what you don’t want for a dream life.
+This is a simple exercise that I had learnt from Muchelle B’s Skillshare class, and it will help you stay away from the toxic habits that are sabotaging your success.

 In the class she asks herself, how could I make sure I’m unhappy in five years?